gocode1702/headless-gatsby-multilang/README.md

 When an user switches the language, the preferred language is always saved/overwritten in `localStorage` as well.
 In case the user will try to access a non-existent page in the future, content in preferred language will be displayed and the _back to home_ button will redirect to the homepage for its preferred language.

-If user never visited the website before and tries to access to a non-existent page, the behavior follows the same pattern of the homepage redirect.
+If user never visited the website before and tries to access to a non-existent page, the behavior follows the same logic of the homepage redirect.

 Content for 404 page can be localized on DatoCMS in the content model named "404 Page".